 Causal AI has a “unique combination of capabilities”, DeepMind argues, “that could enable a deeper understanding of complex systems and allow us to better align decision systems with society’s values.”

-There are several emerging trends that are changing how AI is used by businesses, all of which favour the adoption of Causal AI.
+There are several emerging trends that are changing how AI is used by businesses, all of which favour the adoption of Causal AI for enterprises.

 Dissatisfaction with current machine learning

 Firstly, there is growing dissatisfaction within industry with current machine learning algorithms.
 Nine in ten businesses fail to generate meaningful financial returns from AI investment, according to a recent global survey.
 87% of machine learning projects never make it beyond an experimental phase into production, according to Forbes.
 Pandemic-related disruption has accelerated this trend, with machine learning models failing to adapt to changing conditions.

 Second, there is a growing recognition that the explainability, safety and fairness of AI systems are critical in business settings.
 This global trend has been boosted by a recently inked EU proposal for new regulation of AI systems.
 The wide-ranging incoming legislation mandates that businesses should provide explainability reports, apply stress tests and ensure humans remain “in the loop”.

 Fostering human-machine partnership

 Third, companies that benefit most from AI now tend to foster human-machine partnerships to generate new kinds of value.
 These leading organizations are outcompeting those that use AI in machine-only applications.
 Companies that prioritize human-machine partnerships have a 73% greater chance of reaping the biggest financial benefits from AI, a recent MIT Sloan & BCG global survey finds.